 Native to the Mediterranean area, this evergreen perennial is known mostly for its use in formal ornamental knot gardens.
-Germander has tiny little scallop edge leaves, like tiny oak leaves and deep pink flower spikes that arrive later in the season, blooming for 4 weeks, calling in beneficials insects.
+Germander has tiny little scallop edge leaves, like tiny oak leaves, and deep pink flower spikes that arrive later in the season, blooming for 4 weeks, calling in beneficial insects.
 Forms a woody, low growing plant, reaching 12-14” and can be pruned to desired shapes.
-Tolerates less than ideals conditions, needing only full sun and well drained soil.
+Germander tolerates less than ideal conditions, needing only full sun and well drained soil.
 Resistant to deer and rabbits pressures.

 Light Needs: Full sun

 Uses: Medicinal, edging, beds and border, rock garden, formal or knot gardens, crafts- used for herbal wreaths, deer and rabbit resistant, attracts bees and beneficial insects,

 Care: Prune in spring to encourage branching, prune after blooming - to renew foliage or to shape if foliage gets leggy.
 Pinch seedlings back to encourage branching